 Is the person certified and authorized to provide swim lessons or guarding?
-The Red Cross and Lifesaving Society provide certification for lifeguards and swimming instructors.
+The Lifesaving Society provide certification for lifeguards and swimming instructors.
 RDN recommends only hiring certified instructors to ensure they are providing you with a safe and quality service.

 Are they prepared for an emergency?
 Certified instructors should be trained to handle emergency situations like injuries or drowning.
 Make sure they are prepared and that there is equipment available to handle emergencies (first aid kit, phone, rescue devices, backup person).